 For example, if a student enrolled in 9 hours drops a 3-hour class prior to the 15th class day, multiply the 3 dropped hours by 50% (1.5 hours), subtract the 1.5 hours from the original 9 hours, and the student is left with 7.5 billable hours.
 If the student is enrolled in a graduate program that offers the flat-rate tuition plan, there will be no tuition adjustment unless the billable hours are reduced below 12 as a result of a dropped class.

 Changes in the number of enrolled hours can affect financial aid eligibility.
-A student should contact the Baylor One Stop for information about how dropping a class might affect his or her financial aid award package.
+A student should contact the Financial Aid Office for information about how dropping a class might affect his or her financial aid award package.

-University Withdrawal describes officially discontinuing participation in all classes for which a student is registered on or after the 1st class day of the term.
-A student cannot withdraw from the university after the 50th class day of a semester (or equivalent).
-Beginning the 1st class day of each term, a student will not be able to drop all courses from their class schedule on BearWeb, but they will be able to submit a University Withdrawal Form.
+Officially discontinuing participation in all classes for which a student is registered on or after the 1st day of classes through the 50th class day in a semester (or equivalent).
+A university withdrawal after the 50th class day in a semester (or equivalent) is not allowed.
+Beginning the 1st class day of each term, a student will not be able to drop all courses from their complete class schedule on BearWeb, but they will be able to submit a University Withdrawal Form.
 The University reserves the right to withdraw the student for a term with an effective date matching the last known date that the student attended class upon confirmation by a student’s instructors.

 A student who withdraws prior to the 12th class day in their first semester (or equivalent) at the University will be subject to readmission to the University for future semesters.
 Please contact your admissions office.